senguptariya38-ux/Netflix-Data-Analysis-with-SQL/README.md

 ## Overview

-This project showcases my end-to-end data analysis workflow using SQL on a Netflix dataset.
+This project showcases my end-to-end data analysis workflow using PostgreSQL on a Netflix dataset.
 This project serves as a practical example of how SQL can be used to drive business intelligence and solve real-world problems.

 ## Objective